brightway-lca/brightway2/docs/lci.rst

 Technosphere exchanges
 ~~~~~~~~~~~~~~~~~~~~~~

-A technosphere exchange is an process input from the technosphere, i.e. the industrial economy.
+A technosphere exchange is a process input from the technosphere, i.e. the industrial economy.
 For example, the process "make a fizzbang" could have an input of seven kilograms of lollies.

 Technosphere exchanges have the type ``technosphere``.